Using a Patio Heater: How Do I Get My Patio Heater to Light?

 Several operating basics

 When turning on the heater, you must ensure that the tank is full.
-The valve must be completely open to make sure that the flow of gas to the burner is steady.
+The valve must be completely open to making sure that the flow of gas to the burner is steady.

 A tank that is almost empty will not allow the burner to produce a flame.
 You should not try to flip the tank to try to consume the little liquid that is left.
 A propane tank that is not full should be replaced and the tank must always stand upright.